 Do you go from week to week without hearing a friendly voice?
 Though loneliness isn't in itself a mental health problem, the two are strongly linked.
 People who feel isolated and alone are more at risk of becoming anxious and depressed.
 Loneliness is a big problem, particularly amongst older people.

-That's why we're pleased to offer our Befriending Service for Wolverhampton Homes customers.
-Our specially trained volunteers are available to call tenants on a Tuesday or Thursday each week between 11am and 1pm.
+That's why we're pleased to offer our Befriending Service to members of the community.
+Our specially trained volunteers are available to call residents on a Tuesday or Friday each week between 11am and 1pm.
 What you talk about is entirely up to you.